ngrok/ngrok-docs/docs/k8s/developer-guide/README.md

 ## In the weeds architecture

-Have a look at the architecture guide on the internal workings of the ingress controller [here](./architecture)
+Have a look at the architecture guide on the internal workings of the Operator [here](./architecture)

 ## Local Development